-If the grievance is not resolved under Step 2, it may be submitted to a County Mediation Panel within ten (10) working days of the employee's receipt of the above decision.
-The panel will consist of the County Administrator or their designee and the Deputy County Administrator - Personnel and Risk Manager or their designee and two (2) representatives of the employee association.
-Within ten (10) working days after submission, the employee shall meet with the Mediation Panel and within five (5) working days after said meeting a written recommendation shall be delivered to the Deputy County Administrator - Personnel and Risk Manager shall provide the employee and the appointing authority a written decision within five (5) working days after receiving the Panel's recommendation.
+If the grievance is not resolved under Step 2, it may be submitted to a County Mediation Panel within fifteen (15) calendar days of the employee's receipt of the above decision.
+The panel will consist of the County Administrator or designee and the Deputy County Administrator - Personnel and Risk Manager or designee and two (2) representatives from OESC.
+Within fifteen (15) calendar days after submission, the employee shall meet with the Mediation Panel and within seven (7) calendar days after said meeting a written recommendation shall be delivered to the Deputy County Administrator - Personnel and Risk Manager.
+The Deputy County Administrator - Personnel and Risk Manager shall provide the employee and the appointing authority a written decision within seven (7) calendar days after receiving the Panel's recommendation.